yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 <p align='center'><sub><strong>Figure 19: readelf -S [binary]</strong></sub></p>
 </div>

-As seen above, the fact that our binary's .text section is writable fairly obvious (having the permission WAX or Writable, Allocate, eXecute).
+As seen above, the fact that our binary's .text section is writable can be discovered with tools like readelf, which shows it as having the permission WAX (Writable, Allocate, eXecute).
 There is really no good benign reason for .text section to be writable and by having it so is also a big red flag.

 ## File Format Hacks